mobizt/ESP_SSLClient/README.md

 param **`enableSSL`** The ssl option; true for enable, false for disable.

-Due to the client pointer is assigned, to avoid dangling pointer, basic_client should be existed as long as it was used by ssl_client for transportation.
+Due to the client pointer is assigned, to avoid dangling pointer, client should be existed as long as it was used for transportation.

 ```cpp
 void setClient(Client *client, bool enableSSL = true);